 Our graduates now work as heads of collection, curators and education staff in local authority museums, for national heritage organisations like the National Trust, charitable trusts and in arts marketing and public relations.

-The Cultural Heritage National Training Organisation provides further information about Careers in Museums, Heritage and Conservation.
+The National Heritage Training Group provides further information about careers in museums, heritage and conservation.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

 In Semester 2 you can undertake a negotiated work placement to gain first-hand experience of contemporary museum and gallery practice.

 We have close links with many of the major cultural institutions and organisations in the region, meaning there are plenty of opportunities for you to explore.
 If you have a particular ambition in mind for your placement, we usually try to find a role that suits you.

 Throughout your placement, you will return to the classroom each week to consider key aspects of professional practice, in sessions which are frequently led by experienced museum staff.